SV Operations

 CometBFT node identities

-Used within the CometBFT network spanned by SVs for operating the global domain.
+Used within the CometBFT network spanned by SVs for operating the global synchronizer.
 See Generating your CometBft node keys.

 The CometBFT validator key is used in CometBFT quorums (>⅔ of SVs), which are required for advancing the CometBFT blockchain and changing the CometBFT configuration and validator set.